martindisch/shepherd/README.md

 OPTIONS:
-    -c, --clients <hostnames>    Comma-separated list of encoding hosts -l, --length <seconds>       The length of video chunks in seconds
+    -c, --clients <hostnames>    Comma-separated list of encoding hosts -l, --length <seconds>       The length of video chunks in seconds -t, --tmp <path>             The path to the local temporary directory

 ARGS:
     <IN>     The original video file